Making It in the Philippine Call Center Industry

 I started working for a call center in early 2006.
 For the untrained, call centers can also mean business process outsourcing companies, contact centers, strategic partners, etc. But those who have been in this business of offering customer service and support will tell you that there are different meanings to these three terms.
 I say we're splitting hairs.
 The core business function is customer support and there are several channels by which this service is delivered.
-Of course the most popular is the voice support or the call center.
+Of course, the most popular is voice support or the call center.
 A contact point where millions of consumers call each day to find relief from the problems or issues brought on by the product they purchased from the expert on the other end of the line.

 This business model started out in the Philippines in the mid-1990s and it got bigger and bigger until it became a real force in the economy.
-Affecting employment rates and impacting the overall performance of the nation.
-What started as purely voice customer support has branched out to other support channels such as email, chat and back-office processes.
+Affects employment rates and impacts the overall performance of the nation.
+What started as purely voice customer support has branched out to other support channels such as email, chat, and back-office processes.
 A good thing about customer support is that every industry thrives on it.
 If customer service is kept in check, a business can be a powerhouse.
 That is why some serious amount of strategic planning and funding goes to taking care of the clientele.

 International businesses choose to outsource this part of their function to the Philippines simply because we have very good communication skills and we are cheaper than most.
-That is why the demand for trainable customer support representatives never wanes and anyone who can construct a decent sentence in English has a real shot at a high paying and relatively stable job in posh business addresses.
+That is why the demand for trainable customer support representatives never wanes and anyone who can construct a decent sentence in English has a real shot at a high-paying and relatively stable job in posh business addresses.
 When I tried my luck on one such company, a call center, I got in at first blush.
 I realized soon enough that though my comms skills are at par with industry standards, I am not cut out to offer support through the phone.
 So after two unsuccessful attempts, I ended up with an email customer support account.

 Getting Your Foot on the Door